Vexdru/CTF-Writeups/2025/BYUCTF/Rev/Baby Android 2/README.md

 Author: overllama
 Challenge prompt: If you've never reverse engineered an Android application, now is the time!!
 Get to it, already!!
 Learn more about how they work!!

-TO begin with, we decompile the apk in decompiler.com
+To begin with, we decompile the apk in decompiler.com
 Following that, to look for challenge related clues, we navigate to sources/byuctf/babyandroid/FlagChecker.java
 From there, we're given an APK that asks for a flag input and checks it using a native method:
 ```